MedFlowSeg: Flow Matching for Medical Image Segmentation with Frequency-Aware Attention: Experiments

-These results indicate that MedFlowSeg generalizes effectively across MRI, fundus, histology, and ultrasound images, despite their substantial variations in appearance, noise distribution, and anatomical structure.
-Task-specific methods often achieve strong performance on the datasets for which they are designed, but exhibit limited robustness when transferred across domains.
-Similarly, although generative models benefit from uncertainty modeling, their performance remains highly dependent on how conditional information is incorporated, leading to inconsistent improvements across tasks.
-In contrast, MedFlowSeg achieves stable and consistent gains across all modalities.
-This can be attributed to its dual-conditioning design: DB-SA injects multi-frequency structural priors at early stages, enabling better preservation of coarse anatomical layouts and fine-grained boundaries, while FA-Attention performs discrepancy-aware semantic alignment in both spatial and frequency domains, effectively reducing the gap between noisy intermediate states and clean image features.
-As a result, the model demonstrates improved region consistency and boundary delineation across datasets.
-The visual comparisons in Figure~\ref{vis:multi} further support these observations, where MedFlowSeg produces more accurate and coherent segmentation maps, especially in challenging regions with irregular shapes, low contrast, or ambiguous boundaries, while competing methods tend to suffer from under-segmentation or boundary leakage.
+These results show that MedFlowSeg generalizes well across diverse modalities (MRI, fundus, histology, ultrasound) despite large variations in appearance, noise, and anatomy.
+Task-specific methods perform strongly on their target datasets but lack cross-domain robustness, while generative models are sensitive to how conditional information is integrated, leading to inconsistent gains.
+In contrast, MedFlowSeg achieves stable improvements across all modalities.
+This robustness stems from its dual-conditioning design: DB-SA introduces multi-frequency structural priors early on, preserving both global layouts and fine boundaries, while FA-Attention aligns noisy intermediate states with clean features in spatial and frequency domains.
+Together, these components improve region consistency and boundary accuracy.
+As shown in Figure~\ref{vis:multi}, MedFlowSeg produces more coherent segmentations, particularly in challenging regions.